 At the same time, make sure that the return policies and other detailed shipping information are also easy to find.
 If finding the delivery information proves to be a treasure hunt, customers may get frustrated and just give up.
-Customers should be able to know and understand when approximately will they receive the items and what to do if they aren’t too happy about them.
+Customers should also be informed exactly when they will receive the items and what to do if they aren’t too happy about them.

-Eliminate the mandatory sign up and offer guest checkout
+Eliminate the mandatory sign up and offer a guest checkout

-If this is the first purchase from your website, and perhaps the last, customers are questioning the worth of spending a lot of time filling out those fields and the possibility of spam marketing emails after giving out email addresses.
+If this is the first purchase from your website, and perhaps the only one, customers are questioning the value of spending a lot of time filling out a signup form and giving out their email address.
 People don’t want to be forced to create an account because signing up can be a time-consuming effort.
 Now there are faster registration options, like Facebook or Google login.

-So for new customers, they should have the option to check out as a guest, especially for single item purchases.
+So for new customers, they should have the option to check out as a guest, especially for single-item purchases.
 Or you can allow the checkout page to double as the registration page as well, collecting the name and email.
-You may also include the password field in the checkout form to avoid a separate step in the shopping funnel, or the option to generate a password after the order has been completed.
+You may also want to include the password field in the checkout form to avoid a separate step in the shopping funnel or the option to generate a password after the order has been completed.

-For returning customers, the checkout page should automatically pre-fill their contact information and there’s no need to register or enter a password to access the shopping cart.
+For returning customers, the checkout page should automatically pre-fill their contact information and there shouldn’t be a need to register or enter a password to access the shopping cart.
 Make it as easy and hassle-free as possible to complete the order.

 Create elements of reassurance